-astrometry_reference.fits The catalogue positions of the astrometric reference object for all the a separate extension. badpix_table.fits The detector positions of well known bad pixels.
-The data for each chan- nel is stored in a separate extension.
-The positions listed here will be propagated as part of the data quality extension of the product files. extinct_table.fits Atmospheric extinction at the Paranal observatory as a function of wave- length [Å] in units of mag airmass ^{-1} . filter_list.fits The filter transmission as a function of wavelength [Å] for various filters which are used to define the wavelength band for the reconstruction of field-of-view images from the observed spectra.
+astrometry_reference.fits The catalogue positions of the astrometric reference object for all the fields used according to the MUSE calibration plan.
+Each field is stored in a separate extension. badpix_table.fits The detector positions of well known bad pixels.
+The data for each channel is stored in a separate extension.
+The positions listed here will be propagated as part of the data quality extension of the product files. extinct_table.fits Atmospheric extinction at the Paranal observatory as a function of wavelength [Å] in units of mag airmass -1 . filter_list.fits The filter transmission as a function of wavelength [Å] for various filters which are used to define the wavelength band for the reconstruction of field-of-view images from the observed spectra.
 Each transmission curve is stored in a separate extension. line_catalog.fits A list of air wavelengths [Å] of arc lamp lines.
-Additional information on relative flux, originating ion and line "quality" flags are also present and may be used by the DRS. geometry_table_wfm.fits The wide-field mode geometrical calibration, i.e. the mapping of the indi- vidual slices from the CCD of each IFU into the MUSE field-of-view sky_lines.fits A list of OH line transitions and other sky lines used for modelling and correction of the sky background. raman_lines.fits A list of Raman line transitions of O_2 and N_2 used to correct for the Raman emission line contamination in AO observations. std_flux_table.fits The spectra of the spectrophotometric standard stars used according to the MUSE calibration plan.
+Additional information on relative flux, originating ion and line "quality" flags are also present and may be used by the DRS. geometry_table_wfm.fits The wide-field mode geometrical calibration, i.e. the mapping of the individual slices from the CCD of each IFU into the MUSE field-of-view sky_lines.fits A list of OH line transitions and other sky lines used for modelling and correction of the sky background. raman_lines.fits A list of Raman line transitions of O_2 and N_2 used to correct for the Raman emission line contamination in AO observations. std_flux_table.fits The spectra of the spectrophotometric standard stars used according to the MUSE calibration plan.
 The spectra of the each standard star are stored in a separate extension.
-For each standard star the air wavelength $[Å]$, the flux [erg s -1 cm -2 Å -1] and its error are given. vignetting_mask.fits It is a mask to correct for the vignetting which, usually, is present in the lower right corner of the MUSE field-of-view.
+For each standard star the air wavelength $[\mathring{A}]$, the flux $[erg s^{-1} cm^{-2} \mathring{A}^{-1}]$ and its error are given. vignetting_mask.fits It is a mask to correct for the vignetting which, usually, is present in the lower right corner of the MUSE field-of-view.
 5